Yug-Baid/DivFlow-Web3-Upgrade/README.md

-# 🏠 LandChain - Decentralized Land Registry
+# 🏠 DivFlow - Decentralized Land Registry

 A blockchain-based land registry system built for transparency, security, and efficiency.
 This project enables secure property registration, verification, and marketplace transactions using smart contracts on Ethereum.